-Limited Operational Resources – Setting up a remote team with the help of partners helps you leverage already set up infrastructure from them.
+Limited Operational Resources – Setting up a remote team with the help of IT service partners helps you leverage already set up infrastructure from them.
 These partners are often responsible for ensuring they set up the right IT and operational environment for your team to work in.
 This arrangement can still be a cost-benefit instead of scaling infrastructure at your existing location.

 Time and Speed Management - When you want to scale your startup quickly, a remote team can help you accelerate growth and manage it too.
 Early-stage startups are always looking for ways to limit their cost to buy time.
 Setting up your own remote team can help you save both time and cost when you set up the center in a cheaper country.